Bread-Heads-NFT/maze-transform/README.md

 # maze-transform

 Inspired by a particular Computerphile video about solving mazes.
-Takes in a 2D array of booleans and returns an optimised (least nodes required to traverse the maze) graph.
+Takes in a 2D array of booleans (True => path, False => wall) and returns an optimised (least nodes required to traverse the maze) graph.
 The plan is to optimise this graph creation as much as possible.

 ### plans